ADWAITHV/Contact-Management-Application/README.md

 # Online-Contact-Management-Application
-Online Contact Management Application using Spring Boot.
+Online Contact Manager is a Spring Boot applicationcreated with the help of SpringToolSuite4 using MVC stylecoding.
+The technologies used during the creation are
+1. Spring MVC
+2. SQL workbench (before deployment)
+3. HTML, CSS, JavaScript & JQuery.

 # Index Page
 ![](images/Screenshot%20(49).png)